 How To Make Homemade Ice Cream In An Electric Ice Cream Maker

-It’s summertime, and that means it’s time to show y’all how to make homemade ice cream in an electric ice cream maker, along with some of my favorite recipes.
-Go big with a 4-quart mixer, and enjoy ice cream for days!
+It’s summertime, and that means it’s time to show y’all how to make homemade ice cream in an electric ice cream maker, along with over 30 recipes.
+Go big with a 4-quart outdoor mixer or use a smaller indoor one!

 Overhead shot of homemade strawberry ice cream in the canister of a churner, frozen and ready to eat.